Internships at The Henry Moore Institute

 The timing of each internship is arranged according to applicant and project schedule.
 Travel and, if necessary, accommodation will be provided.
 An award of £250 will be given to students at the end of the two-week internships.

-Sculpture and Mathematics internship.
-The Institute is in the early stages of researching relationships between sculpture and mathematics, looking at subjects such as geometry, quantity, structure, space, multiplicity, patterns and logic - intrinsic aesthetic connections as well as shared questions and qualities.
-Working with the Institute Library and Archive collections the internship involves compiling a bibliography, sourcing images/artists and developing ideas alongside Institute staff as the starting point for an academic conference in 2014.
+The Institute is in the early stages of researching the history of The Fourth Plinth sculpture commission in relation to other public sculpture initiatives.
+Working with the Institute Library and the Greater London Authority archive this internship involves compiling a bibliography, sourcing images/artists and developing ideas alongside Institute staff as the starting point for an academic conference in 2015.